-Medical information must be kept in a confidential file separate from nonconfidential client information and can only be disclosed with the written consent of the client.
+Medical information and disability-related information must be kept in a confidential file separate from non-confidential client information and can only be disclosed with the written consent of the client.

 To ensure that such PII is not transmitted to unauthorized users, all PII and other sensitive data transmitted via email or stored on CD's, DVD's, thumb drives, etc., must be encrypted.
-Any participant information should not include: Social Security Numbers (SSNs), or Date of Birth (DOB).
-Information concerning a participant should include only: State ID, User Name, or User ID from the Virginia Workforce Connection (VaWC) when provided as part of a data correction or related VaWC transaction.
-If the question is related to performance and/or reporting, the State ID, User ID, or User Name should be the only identifier used in communications with appropriate VCCS staff.
+Any transmitted participant information should not include: Social Security Numbers (SSNs), or Date of Birth (DOB).
+Transmitted information concerning a participant should include only: State ID, User Name, or User ID from the Virginia Workforce Connection (VaWC) or last name only when provided as part of a data correction or related VaWC transaction.
+If the action is related to performance and/or reporting, the State ID, User ID, or User Name should be the only identifier used in communications with appropriate

+VCCS staff.
 Grantees/sub-grantees must not email sensitive PII to any entity, including ETA or contractors.

-SCWDB and VCCS programs supported by WIOA funds must take the steps necessary to ensure the privacy of all PII obtained from participants and/or other individuals, and to protect such information from unauthorized disclosure.
+All programs supported by WIOA Title I funds must take the steps necessary to ensure the privacy of all PII obtained from participants and/or other individuals, and to protect such information from unauthorized disclosure.
 All programs supported by WIOA funds must maintain such PII in accordance with the ETA standards for information security described in TEGL 39-11 and any updates to such standards provided to the ETA grantee (VCCS).
 Staff from the SCWDB, its contractors or VCCS program supported by WIOA funds should contact VCCS for additional information on data security.

-SCWDB and VCCS programs funded by WIOA funds shall ensure that any PII used during the performance of their grant has been obtained in conformity with applicable Federal and State laws governing the confidentiality of information.
-SCWDB programs and VCCS programs funded by WIOA funds further acknowledge that all PII data obtained through their ETA grant shall be stored in an area that is physically safe from access by unauthorized persons at all times, and the data will be processed using grantee/sub-grantee issued equipment, managed information technology (IT) services, and designated locations approved by ETA.
-Accessing, processing, and storing of ETA grant PII data on personally owned equipment, at off-site locations (e.g., employee's home), and non-grantee managed IT services (e.g., Yahoo mail) is strictly prohibited unless approved by ETA and/or VCCS.
+Programs funded by WIOA Title I shall ensure that all PII data obtained during the performance of their grant has been obtained in conformity with applicable Federal and State laws governing the confidentiality of information.
+Programs funded by WIOA Title I funds further acknowledge that all PII data obtained through their ETA grant shall be stored in an area that is physically safe from access by unauthorized persons at all times, and the data will be processed using grantee/sub-grantee issued equipment, and managed information technology (IT) services.
+Accessing, processing, and storing of ETA grant PII data on personally owned equipment, at off-site locations (e.g., employee's home), and non-grantee managed IT services (e.g., Yahoo mail) is strictly prohibited.
+It is highly recommended that a Virtual Private Network (VPN) is utilized when accessing PII in an offsite location.
+All users should be mindful of how and where they are accessing PII where it may be compromised such as over public/unsecured wifi networks or where documents containing PII may be observed by the general public.

-SCWDB and VCCS programs funded by WIOA funds employees and other personnel who will have access to sensitive/confidential/proprietary/private data must be advised of the confidential nature of the information, the safeguards required to protect the information, and that there are civil and criminal sanctions for noncompliance with such safeguards that are contained in Federal and state law.
+for programs funded by WIOA Title I, employees and other personnel who will have access to sensitive/confidential/proprietary/private data must be advised of the confidential nature of the information, the safeguards required to protect the information, and that there are civil and criminal sanctions for noncompliance with such safeguards that are contained in Federal and state law.

-SCWDB and VCCS programs funded by WIOA funds must have their policies and procedures in place under which administrative and program employees, before being granted access to PII, acknowledge their understanding of the confidential nature of the data and the safeguards with which they must comply in their handling of such data as well as the fact that they may be liable to civil and criminal sanctions for improper disclosure.
+Programs funded by WIOA Title I must have their policies and procedures in place under which administrative and program employees, before being granted access to PII, acknowledge in writing their understanding of the confidential nature of the data and the safeguards with which they must comply in their handling of such data, and understand that they may be liable to civil and criminal sanctions for improper disclosure.